dfst/deepforge/docs/reference/cli.rst

 Installation Configuration
 --------------------------
 Installation configuration including the installation location of Torch7 and data storage locations.
-These can be edited using the `deepforge config` command as shown in the following examples:
+These can be edited using the :code:`deepforge config` command as shown in the following examples:

 Printing all the configuration settings: